MichBogus/Gherkinator/README.md

 ## Using library </br>

-1. Creating feature file for your test class </br>
+1. Creating feature file for your test class (this file should be located in androidTest/assets/features/<filename.feature></br>

 ```Gherkin
 Feature: Test login view